 I’m excited about Hershey’s April 2021 announcement that we signed two new renewable energy agreements designed to help us achieve our 2030 goal to reduce Scope 1 and 2 emissions by more than 50 percent.
 These solar projects in Camden, North Carolina and Denton, Texas will create local jobs and generate significant power for these communities, offset carbon emissions and increase Hershey’s ability to rely on clean and renewable energy.

-In Camden, North Carolina, we are partnering with global renewable energy developer BayWa r.e. to fund construction of Hershey’s first utility-scale solar farm on 218 acres, generating 20 megawatts (MW-AC) or 45,190 megawatt hours annually.
-Once complete, the project will reduce CO2 emissions by 32,025 metric tons per year, the equivalent of emissions incurred from driving more than 80 million miles in the average passenger car or charging nearly 3.9 billion smartphones.*
+In Camden, North Carolina, we partnered with global renewable energy developer BayWa r.e. to fund construction of Hershey’s first utility-scale solar farm on 218 acres, generating 20 megawatts (MW-AC) or 45,190 megawatt hours annually.
+The project will reduce CO2 emissions by 32,025 metric tons per year, the equivalent of emissions incurred from driving more than 80 million miles in the average passenger car or charging nearly 3.9 billion smartphones.*

 In Denton, Texas, we have signed a new power purchase agreement with National Grid Renewables for the construction of the Noble Solar Project, which will generate 275 MW-AC or 650,000 megawatt hours annually, of which Hershey is contracting for 50 MW or 118,000 megawatt hours per year, reducing 83,625 metric tons of CO2 emissions annually.* Hershey’s offtake will create a CO2 reduction equivalent to driving another 210 million miles in the average passenger car or charging more than 10 billion smartphones.
 We will be one of several companies helping get this project off the ground.